harvester/harvester/enhancements/20230830-managed-dhcp.md

 #### Private VM Networks

-The plan is to create two VM networks that are mutually isolated and separate from the outside.
+The plan is to create two VM networks that are isolated and separate from the outside.
 The VM attached to these two networks will be assigned IP addresses for each NIC from the DHCP services and gain network connectivity (within these two networks).

-##### Prerequisites

 Prepare a Harvester cluster consists of multiple nodes (2+).
 We'll need to create two cluster networks so each Harvester node should have more than two NICs.